apache/stanbol/enhancement-engines/lucenefstlinking/README.md

 As the first version of the FST Linking Engine is still in active development their are some know issues:

-* Currently FST models are not updated if the Solr index is changed.
-This means that this Engine currently only works for read-only indexes.
-If a Index is changed users will need to delete the FST file and restart the Engine to trigger the recreation of the FST model
-* the Japanese FieldType as specified in the [fst_field_types.xml](fst_field_types.xml) file does produce position increments != 1
+* The Japanese FieldType as specified in the [fst_field_types.xml](fst_field_types.xml) file does produce position increments != 1.
+This is caused by Kuromoji's [JapaneseTokenizer](http://lucene.apache.org/core/3_6_0/api/contrib-kuromoji/org/apache/lucene/analysis/ja/JapaneseTokenizer.html) outputting several tokens for the same position (posInc=0).
+The implementation of [Issue10](https://github.com/OpenSextant/SolrTextTagger/issues/10) will solve this by adding support for such TokenStream configurations.
 * the RefCounted EntityCache is not destroyed prior to finalise().
 This means that at some point the reference count is not correctly dereferenced.